 Tips and Expert Advice on Flag Retirement

 Fourth, choose a suitable location.
-The location for the retirement ceremony should be a place that is conducive to reflection and respect.
+Now, the location for the retirement ceremony should be a place that is conducive to reflection and respect.
 This may be a veterans' memorial, a community park, or another site that holds special significance.
 The location should be clean, orderly, and free from distractions, providing a dignified setting for the ceremony.

 FAQ About Flag Retirement